Inquisitive-ME/AdvancedLaneFinding/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-in Cell 7 and 8 of the IPython notebook located in "./AdvancedLaneFinding.ipynb".
+in Cell 7 of the IPython notebook located in "./AdvancedLaneFinding.ipynb" and in lines 164-231 of the "./AdvancedLaneFinding.py" file.
 I performed a window searching method as described in the lectures to find the pixels that corresponds to the lanes then I fit a polynomial to those pixels for each lane.
 Below is a picture showing the windows and polynomial fit for each lane
 ![alt text][image6]

-in Cell 9 and 10 of the IPython notebook located in "./AdvancedLaneFinding.ipynb".
+in Cell 8 of the IPython notebook located in "./AdvancedLaneFinding.ipynb" and in lines 245-272 of the "./AdvancedLaneFinding.py" file.
 I also implemented a function to search around the previous polynomial for the lines.
 Below is an image showing the region search based on the window search method and the line fit for the pixles found

 ![alt text][image7]
 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in Cell 11 and 12 of the IPython notebook located in "./AdvancedLaneFinding.ipynb".
+I did this in Cell 9 and 10 of the IPython notebook located in "./AdvancedLaneFinding.ipynb" and in lines 275-291 of the "./AdvancedLaneFinding.py" file.
 Using the equations shown in lecture

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented a version of my lane finding algorithm on all the provided pictures in cell 13 of the IPython notebook located in "./AdvancedLaneFinding.ipynb".
+I implemented a version of my lane finding algorithm on all the provided pictures in cell 11 of the IPython notebook located in "./AdvancedLaneFinding.ipynb".

 ![alt text][image8]